jimeh/common-flow/common-flow.md

        SHOULD read "Release VERSION".
 For example for version "2.11.4" the first line of the tag annotation SHOULD read "Release 2.11.4".
 The second line MUST be blank, and the changelog MUST start on the third line.
-7. Release Branches
+7. Short-Term Release Branches
     1. Any branch that has a name starting with "release-" SHOULD be referred to as a "release branch".
+    2. Any release branch which has a name ending with a specific version string, MUST be referred to as a "short-term release branch".
-    2. Use of release branches is OPTIONAL.
+    3. Use of short-term release branches are OPTIONAL, and intended to be used to create a specific versioned release.
-    3. Changes in a release branch SHOULD typically come from work being done against the master branch.
-Meaning changes SHOULD only trickle downwards from the master branch.
-If a change needs to trickle back up into the master branch, that work should have happened against the master branch in the first place.
-One exception to this is version bump commits.
-    4. There are two types of release branches; short-term, and long-term.
-    5. Short-Term Release Branches
-        1. Used for creating a specific versioned release.
-        2. A short-term release branch is RECOMMENDED if there is a lengthy pre-release verification process to avoid a code freeze on the master branch.
+    4. A short-term release branch is RECOMMENDED if there is a lengthy pre-release verification process to avoid a code freeze on the master branch.
-        3. MUST have a name of "release-VERSION".
+    5. Short-term release branches MUST have a name of "release-VERSION".
 For example for version "2.11.4" the release branch name MUST be "release-2.11.4".
-        4. When using a short-term release branch, the version bump commit and release tag MUST be made directly on the release branch itself.
+    6. When using a short-term release branch to create a release, the release tag and if used, version bump commit, MUST be placed directly on the short-term release branch itself.
-        5. Only very minor changes should be performed on a short-term release branch directly.
+    7. Only very minor changes should be performed on a short-term release branch directly.
 Any larger changes SHOULD be done in the master branch, and SHOULD be pulled into the release branch by rebasing it on top of the master branch the same way a change branch pulls in updates from its source branch.
-        6. After the version bump commit and release tag have been created, the release branch MUST be merged back into its source branch and then deleted.
+    8. After a release tag has been created, the release branch MUST be merged back into its source branch and then deleted.
 Typically the source branch will be the master branch.
-    6. Long-Term Release Branches
+8. Long-term Release Branches
+    1. Any release branch which has a name ending with a non-specific version string, MUST be referred to as a "long-term release branch".
+For example "release-2.11" is a long-term release branch, while "release-2.11.4" is a short-term release branch.
-        1. Used for work on versions which are not currently part of the master branch.
+    2. Use of long-term release branches are OPTIONAL, and intended for work on versions which are not currently part of the master branch.
 Typically this is useful when you need to create a new maintenance release for a older version.
-        2. The branch name MUST have a non-specific version number.
-For example a long-term release branch for creating new 2.9.x releases would be named "release-2.9".
+    3. A long-term release branch MUST have a name with a non-specific version number.
+For example a long-term release branch for creating new 2.9.x releases MUST be named "release-2.9".
-        3. To create a new release from a long-term release branch, you MUST create a version bump commit and release tag directly on the release branch.
-        4. A long-term release branch MUST be created from the relevant release tag.
+    4. Long-term release branches for maintenance releases of older versions MUST be created from the relevant release tag.
 For example if the master branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
 Create a new branch called "release-2.9" off of the "2.9.7" release tag.
 The security fix release will then end up being version "2.9.8".
+    5. To create a new release from a long-term release branch, you MUST follow the same process as a release from the master branch, except the long-term release branch takes the place of the master branch.
+    7. A long-term release branch should be treated with the same respect as the master branch.
+It is effectively the master branch for the release series in question.
+Meaning it MUST always be in a non-broken state, MUST NOT be force pushed to, etc.
-8. Bug Fixes & Rollback
+9. Bug Fixes & Rollback
-    1. You MUST NOT under any circumstances force push to the master branch.
+    1. You MUST NOT under any circumstances force push to the master branch or to long-term release branches.
     2. If a change branch which has been merged into the master branch is found to have a bug in it, the bug fix work MUST be done as a new separate change branch and MUST follow the same workflow as any other change